Nevenall/sufficient-reason/System/Magick.md

 ## Paradox

-  Paradox is an expression of reality's rejection of a mage and their magick.
-It accumulates individually for each mage as a pool of dice, or weave its way into their spells.
+  Paradox is an expression of reality rejecting a mage and their magick.
+It accumulates as a pool of dice reality may use to resist feats or weave its way into spells.

-  Reality can add these dice to resist a mage's feat.
-If a mage fails in a magickal action, they will generate significant paradox and reality might trigger a backlash against them.

-  Each mage has their own Paradox dice pool.
-These dice are generally a secret from the players, but with a Prime d4 effect it's possible to learn the size of a mage's largest Paradox dice.
+  Paradox is generated when a mage rolls a

 ### Generating Paradox
 #### When a Mage Rolls Opportunities